PallaviBobde/Mediatube/README.md

 ![YouTube Clone App Logo](path/to/logo.png)

-Welcome to the **YouTube Clone App**!
+Welcome to the **YouTube Dada App**!
 This app replicates the core functionalities of YouTube, allowing users to search and watch videos fetched from the YouTube API.

 ## 🚀 Description

-The YouTube Clone App is built to mimic the popular video streaming platform YouTube.
+The YouTube Dada App is built to mimic the popular video streaming platform YouTube.
 It leverages Rapid API to fetch YouTube data and provides a sleek and responsive user interface.
 Explore the features, technologies used, and dive into the codebase.

 ## ✨ Features